3 minute read

 What makes you a loyal user?
 According to a 2018 study by Salesforce, your answer is likely to include factors like speed, simplicity and convenience.
-70% of the customers surveyed stated that seamless, connected process were of importance for choosing a service.
+70% of the customers surveyed stated that seamless, connected processes were of importance for choosing a service.

-Whether its entertainment (Netflix, Spotify), travel and transportation (Uber, Airbnb) or shopping (Amazon); convenience, speed and seamlessness in the customer journey are becoming key differentiators in the digital age.
+Whether it's entertainment (Netflix, Spotify), travel and transportation (Uber, Airbnb) or shopping (Amazon); convenience, speed and seamlessness in the customer journey are becoming key differentiators in the digital age.
 Consequently, as we become used to customer-centric services, we naturally shape our expectations according to that standard.

 Financial services are no exception here.